The browser you are using is no longer supported. Please switch to Edge or Chrome

 If you need to fast (not eat) before your blood test, your doctor will let you know if this is required.

-Once your appointment is booked, please ensure you bring your booking confirmation (email, text message or letter) along with you to your appointment.
+Once your appointment is booked, please ensure you bring your booking confirmation (email, text message, or letter) along with you to your appointment.

-If you are unable to attend the appointment you can cancel or rearrange by clicking the link in your booking confirmation email
+You can cancel or rearrange by clicking the link in your booking confirmation email.

 Text Size